mingl2000/UCBCapstone/README.md

 * In the market studied in this report, both ETF and future contact can be traded for the same market index.
 * This report outlines the development and evaluation of predictive models for market index ETF trading using related index futures contract trading info history and market index data history.
 Multiple machine learning models were trained to identify trading opportunities, with backtests conducted to assess profitability and risk.
 Top models showed consistent performance and robustness.
 The report details methodology, results, and recommendations for implementation.

+#### Key finding
+* Here is the key finding from this study:
+    - High Information Coefficient (IC%) is observed between predicted return of index ETFs studied and real return of same ETF in unseen test dataset.
+    - Dramtic trading outcome improvement comes from trading of ETF 510500.SS using related trading info of future product IC:
+        - Annual return from VotingRegressor prediction strategy  : **33.55%**
+        - Annual return from buy and hold strategy **0.5%**
+    - Trading with all 4 index ETFs basket with equal weight using VotingRegressor model:
+        - Annual return from VotingRegressor prediction strategy  : **23.25%**
+        - Annual return from buy and hold strategy **15.15%**

 #### Rationale
 * It's often said that futures traders are the "smart money."
-This study explores whether the public data of top 20 futures contract traders daily (across 7 columns, updated daily) can be leveraged to improve trading outcomes.
+This study explores whether the public data of top 20 futures contract traders daily (across 7 categories, updated daily) can be leveraged to improve trading outcomes.
 * The assumption that futures traders possess superior market insights underpins the inclusion of futures data, which may reveal predictive signals not fully reflected in ETF price movements.
 By integrating these datasets, the models aim to exploit correlations and patterns between ETF and futures market dynamics, enhancing the accuracy of trading strategies.
 Backtesting these models against historical data ensures their robustness, providing a data-driven foundation for profitable and risk-managed ETF trading.